lacrypta/nomad-old/validator.md

 Of course, each validator language will demand their own calling conventions and specifics, as will specify the actual result values.
 Note that specific languages **MAY NOT** chose to not provide this specific capability: it is required to exist for them all in one form or another.
+In [Appendix III](#iii-recognized-v-language-tags), each recognized language will specify how to access this capability.

 This capability allows for validators to perform introspection on the NOSTR network.